avatar

 Create a scheduled timed push task in the AppPush console

-7. Review delivery analytics
+7. Review delivery and conversion analytics

 Run this exact flow on your own traffic